Light Up the Sky! (film): Production

-Light Up the Sky! was based on the play, Touch It Light which premiered in 1957.
+Light Up the Sky! was based on the play Touch It Light, which premiered in 1957.
 Producer and director Lewis Gilbert liked it and arranged for it to be filmed.
 "There have been countless films featuring heroic officers and I feel it is time the ordinary private is given his due," said Gilbert.

+The film was developed by Eros Films but then that company decided not to make it after being taken over by Albert Broccoli and Irwin Allen.
+Gilbert instead arranged finance through Bryanston.

 Light Up the Sky! was Tommy Steele's first dramatic role.
 Lionel Bart who wrote songs for Steele's first three films, wrote a song for this film called, "Touch It Light" which Steele performs with Hill.

 Criterion Film Productions provided £22,500 of the budget and Tommy Steele deferred £7,500 of his fee.

 Reception

-Box Office
+Box office

 Light Up the Sky! earned Bryanston a small profit of £4,466.
 Kine Weekly called it a "money maker" at the British box office in 1960.

-Critical reception
+Critical

+The Monthly Film Bulletin wrote: "No doubt Army life on a home station is a mixture of grim "humour, farce and sentiment, but Lewis Gilbert should have taken the title of the original play Touch It Light more literally.
+His direction of good comic talent is heavy.
+The cast, in any case, seem to be fighting a script which moves from one comic situation to the next without any sense of narrative development or cohesion.
+Benny Hill and Sydney Tafler emerge as sympathetic characters, but the camaraderie which the film purports to show is too often lost in patronising officer-and-men relationships, sketchy characterisation and sheer, crude mawkishness."

 The Guardian in 1960 described Light Up the Sky! as a "small, sensible and somehow touching film with a whiff of authenticity about it".

-The Radio Times dismissed it as a "hackneyed theatrical hand-me-down".
+The Radio Times called it a "hackneyed theatrical hand-me-down".

 Eleanor Mannikka at Allmovie called it an "unexceptional comedy".

 TV Guide called it "pointless", but observed Benny Hill "exhibits the form that would later make him a popular television star in both the UK and US" and admitted to finding the film "occasionally amusing".

 Film Threat called it "A great little wartime drama" and asked "Why isn't this gem better known?"

 Film reviewer Peter Burnett noted that "for British nostalgia fans and cineastes in general, it will be a fabulous treat".